Top Links

 In the UK, there are over 700,000 BT Openzone access points, in places such as Starbucks, Caffe Nero, Road Chef and Hilton.

-BT Home Hub with DECT phoneBT Openzone offers thousands more hotspots than their competition (T-Mobile T-Zones or The Cloud) through use of the BT Fon network.
-Users of BT Broadband are provided with a BT Home Hub - a home internet router, and this allows a small portion of bandwidth to be made available to other BT Fon users.
-In return for sharing, Home Hub users can use the BT Fon network for free when they roam onto another Home Hub.
+Users of BT Broadband are provided with a BT Home Hub (pictured) – This is a home Internet router, and this allows a small portion of bandwidth to be made available to other BT Broadband users using the BT Fon hotspot network.
+In return for sharing out a small percentage of bandwidth, BT Home Hub users can use the BT FON network for free when they roam onto another Home Hub.
 More details on our BT Fon page.

 Want to learn more?
 We looked at Hotspots in our podcast - Have a listen to FrequencyCast Show 46 for a decent overview of using hotspots.